Racing & Performance Tips

 Intake Manifolds

-a semi-pro ported head with 38 mm Lectron carbs, use Mikuni manifolds Part
+ported head with 38 mm Lectron carbs, use Mikuni manifolds Part #VM 36 -200.

 Valve Seals

-valve tappets?
-Applying a little white lithium grease to an 8mm socket will
+tappets?
+Applying a little white lithium grease to an 8mm socket will hold seal

 Air Kill / Rev Limiter